Adrita-Khan/RFI_Mitigation_Review/README.md

 - **Research Paper List/**: A collection of related research papers.
 - **Tables/**: Data tables used in the analysis.

+## Project Structure

+├── assets/
+│   ├── images/          # Images, logos, and other visual resources │   └── diagrams/        # Project-related diagrams illustrating concepts and processes ├── data/                # Datasets used in the project ├── notebooks/           # Jupyter notebooks for analysis and experimentation ├── scripts/             # Scripts for data preprocessing, model training, and utilities ├── reports/
+│   ├── analysis/        # In-depth analysis reports and visualizations
+│   ├── appendices/      # Supporting documents and detailed data or methods │   │   ├── Appendix_A/
+│   │   ├── Appendix_B/
+│   │   └── Appendix_C/
+│   └── references/      # Reference documents and sources cited in the project ├── preprints/           # Preprint versions of research papers ├── presentations/       # Presentation slides for project communication ├── research_papers/     # Collection of related research papers ├── tables/              # Data tables used in the analysis └── journals_conferences/ # List of journals and conferences related to the research

 ## License